 Thanet has a rich archaeological landscape that is largely due to its origins as an island and its close proximity to Europe which led to it becoming a gateway to England for early history.
 This has resulted in a unique archaeological character ranging from Palaeolithic, Roman, Anglo Saxons, the rise of Christianity, mediaeval and to more recently, WW2 and associated infrastructure.
 In addition, the coastal nature of the district means there is a rich maritime heritage and archaeological potential particularly associated with shipwrecks most notably around the Goodwin Sands.

 The Environment Act November 2021 mandates the provision of 10% Biodiversity Net Gain (BNG) on the majority of development sites (with a few exceptions to be agreed through regulations) for up to 30 years.
-This will come into force in November 2023 and applies to outline, full and temporary applications.
+This was due to come into force in November 2023, however the Government has recently amended the timetable for BNG to come into force in January 2024.
+This will apply to outline, full and temporary applications.

 The Government consulted on draft regulations last year and the response to the consultation has now been published which confirms some aspects and promises further guidance on others.
 Further information is available on the Government’s website.
 For specific information relating to Kent please visit the Kent Nature Partnership website .

-This page will be updated once new regulations and guidance is published.
+This page will be updated once new regulations and guidance are published.